silitics/sidex/www/docs/guide/exchanging-data.md

 ## Format Mappings

 To exchange data between different languages or processes, it needs to be _serialized_ into some common _interchange format_.
-To this end, a _format mapping_ from a Sidex definitions to the interchange format is necessary:
+To this end, a _format mapping_ from Sidex definitions to the interchange format is necessary:

 ```plain
 ┌───────────────────┐   Format Mapping    ┌─────────────────────┐